Enterprise-CMCS/macpro-ux-lib/examples/react-hook-form/README.md

 ## The Components

 The following components use React's [`forwardRef`](https://react.dev/reference/react/forwardRef) to expose the component to RHF.
 Refer to `App.tsx` for living code samples.
-(Components marked with 🚧 are still in development.)
+(Components marked with 🚧 are still in development for use with RHF.)

 ### [Checkbox](#checkbox)